-In Europe, both EU and national legislation determines what is acceptable with regards to patient data access, data linkage and consent issues, including domains such as human rights and duty of confidentiality.
-Therefore, while individual data custodians may have differing requirements related to what approvals are needed before data can be released, studies conducted in Europe must meet all applicable EU and national legislation.
+In Europe, the EU Charter of Fundamental Rights stipulates that EU citizens have the right to protection of their personal data.
+Additionally, EU and national legislation addresses patient data access, data linkage and consent issues, including duty of confidentiality.
+Therefore, while individual data custodians may have differing requirements related to what approvals are needed before their data can be released for a particular study, all studies conducted in Europe must meet all applicable legislation.

 The ISPE Good pharmacoepidemiology practice provides recommendations on the protection of human subjects and refers to the ISPE guidelines on Data Privacy, Medical Record Confidentiality, and Research in the Interest of Public Health.
 It also recommends that the plans for protecting human subjects should be described in a stand-alone section of the study protocol.